-- How am I protecting the corporate/confidential information that can be accessed via mobile devices?
+- How am I protecting the confidential and valuable information that can be accessed via mobile devices?

-To protect the smartphones and tablets (and the data they hold) used to access corporate resources, device management is key.
+To protect smartphones and tablets (and the data they hold), device management is key.
 When reviewing device management products, look for the following features:

-- The product includes tools that enable your business to enforce policies such as locking all registered mobile devices with PINs that the user must then input to gain access to the device and its functions
+- The product includes tools that enable your business to enforce policies such as locking all registered mobile devices with PINs that the user must input to gain access to the device

-- The product enables administrators to require that certain applications (including antivirus, antispyware and other security software) are installed on the device when it is set up
+- It enables administrators to require that certain applications (including antivirus, antispyware and other security software) are installed on the device when it is set up

 - The product includes functions that allow administrators to determine the roles and privileges that each remote access user has.
 This protects sensitive information and minimises the risk of data leakage

-- The product includes applications that capture and report on how corporate information is used on the remote access device to provide an audit trail and allow the business to comply with regulations and governance rules
+- It includes applications that capture and report on how corporate information is used on the remote access device to provide an audit trail and allow the business to comply with regulations and governance rules

-- The product protects data by limiting the ability of employees to cut and paste data from corporate applications into personal systems, or provides access to secure file sharing and syncing
+- And the product protects data by limiting the ability of employees to cut and paste data from corporate applications into personal systems, or provides access to secure file sharing and syncing

 When reviewing products that protect mobile devices, you should look for functionality that enables administrators to remotely lock devices, or wipe devices by deleting data and software they hold.

-This ensures that anyone who picks up a smartphone, tablet or laptop left by a worker on a train, in a café or any other location cannot access any sensitive information (including business data and passwords) on the device.
+This ensures that if a smartphone, tablet or laptop is left or lost by a worker, any sensitive information (inlcuding business data and passwords) on the device cannot be accessed.